Mining Marl in Southeastern Virginia

 The mining site today is Lone Star Lakes Park, which is in the City of Suffolk after Nansemond County became a city in 1972 and then merged with the City of Suffolk in 1974.

 Lone Star Lakes Park includes 12 lakes, some of which are interconnected.
 Water has filled 490 acres of pits excavated by the Lone Star Cement Company on Cedar Creek.
 Kings Highway, which leads to the park from Route 10, was the path of the railroad line that carried crushed marl to be loaded on barges on Chuckatuck Creek.
-Mining stopped in 1971, when the company chose not to upgrade the furnaces in order to meet air quality standards.11
+Mining stopped in 1971, when the company chose not to upgrade the furnaces in order to meet air quality standards.
+The City of Suffolk then acquired the land, including the 11 mine spoil pits.11

 coquina bars from the Yorktown Formation (see red arrow) were deposited in the Miocene epoch, and were mined for over 40 years